-Cleveland Clinic's Section of Transfusion Medicine, which is the principal training site for the BB/TM fellow, includes a transfusion service that issues approximately 54,000 units of RBCs annually and performs advanced manual and automated compatibility, immunohematology and molecular testing.
-The Section also includes a state-of-the-art progenitor cell processing laboratory, an active perioperative auto-transfusion service and a therapeutic phlebotomy service.
+Cleveland Clinic's Section of Transfusion Medicine, the principal training site for the BB/TM fellow, includes a transfusion service that issues approximately 42,000 units of RBCs annually and performs automated and manual immunohematology testing.
+The Section also includes a state-of-the-art progenitor cell processing laboratory.
 While rotating in the Section of Transfusion Medicine, the fellow will gain hands-on experience in the clinical and laboratory operations of the Section and act as an educational and operational resource for rotating residents and trainees, as well as filling a consultant role for clinical colleagues through daily work and while on call.

-The fellow will receive training in therapeutic apheresis in the Hematologic Oncology and Blood Disorders Department of Cleveland Clinic's Taussig Cancer Institute, which performs >1,600 therapeutic apheresis procedures and > 500 peripheral blood hematopoietic stem cell collections annually.
-Specialty training in coagulation testing and interpretation is provided through the Robert J. Tomsich Pathology & Laboratory Medicine Institute Section of Hemostasis and Thrombosis, while specialty training in HLA and histocompatibility testing is provided through Allogen Laboratories, an ASHI-certified histocompatibility laboratory affiliated with CCF.
-Blood center and donor management experience is provided through the nearby American Red Cross, Northern Ohio Region (ARC-NOR), which is a major regional blood center that collects and processes approximately 220,000 whole blood and apheresis units each year.
-The ARC-NOR also has an active onsite AABB-accredited immunohematology reference laboratory which will provide the fellow with further exposure to complex immunohematology testing.
+The fellow will receive training in therapeutic apheresis in the Hematologic Oncology and Blood Disorders Department of Cleveland Clinic's Taussig Cancer Institute, which performs approximately 2,400 procedures each year including therapeutic apheresis procedures, hematopoietic stem cell collections, and cellular collections for immune effector cells.
+Specialty training in coagulation testing and interpretation is provided through Cleveland Clinic's Section of Hemostasis and Thrombosis, while specialty training in HLA and histocompatibility testing is provided through Allogen Laboratories, an ASHI-certified histocompatibility laboratory affiliated with Cleveland Clinic.
+Blood center and donor management experience is provided through the nearby American Red Cross, Northern Ohio Region (ARC-NOR), which is a major regional blood center that collects and processes approximately 180,000 whole blood and apheresis units each year.
+The ARC-NOR also has an active AABB-accredited immunohematology reference laboratory which provides the fellow with further exposure to complex immunohematology testing.

-- Previous training: fellowship applicants should meet current eligibility criteria for American Board of Pathology (ABP) certification in BB/TM upon completion of the fellowship program.
+- Previous training: fellowship applicants should meet current eligibility criteria for American Board of Pathology (ABP) certification in BB/TM upon completion of the fellowship program, i.e.,

 Stipends and Benefits

 Stipends are commensurate with the applicant’s level of training.
-Current Cleveland Clinic salary and benefits information for clinical trainees is available at Cleveland Clinic's GME website.
+Current Cleveland Clinic salary and benefits information for clinical trainees is available through the Cleveland Clinic's GME website.

 - Heesun (Joyce) Rogers, MD, Hemostasis and Thrombosis